Generators for K-theoretic Hall algebras of quivers with potential: Introduction

 \subsection{Acknowledgements}

 I would like to thank my PhD advisor Davesh Maulik for suggesting the problem discussed in the present paper and for his constant help and encouragement throughout the project.
-I would like to thank Ben Davison, Pavel Etingof, Daniel Halpern-Leistner, Andrei Negu\c{t}, Andrei Okounkov, and Eric Vasserot for useful conversations about the project.
+I would like to thank Ben Davison, Pavel Etingof, Daniel Halpern-Leistner, Andrei Negu\c{t}, Andrei Okounkov, Yukinobu Toda, and Eric Vasserot for useful conversations about the project.
+I thank the referee for many useful comments.